VirtuosoChris/BONG/README.md

 ![452906284_1212041410144525_1037393494449760745_n](https://github.com/user-attachments/assets/2bd88e21-c94b-481c-8385-e80d11a15428)

 For this project, the OpenGL Red Book 3rd Edition and Charles Petzold's massive tome on Win32 programming were my constant companions.
-I would have carried them on the bus to school early in the morning, shoving them in my already overstuffed backpack.
+I would have carried one or both of them on the bus to school early in the morning, shoving them in my already overstuffed backpack.

 I don't really have any interest in porting the game to new tech or remaking it but I'm making this repo
 1) for posterity